ARM-software/gator/README_Streamline.txt

 	tar xzf /path/to/DS-5/arm/gator/driver-src/gator-driver.tar.gz
 	cd gator-driver
 	make -C <kernel_build_dir> M=`pwd` ARCH=arm CROSS_COMPILE=<...> modules
-for example when using the linaro-toolchain-binaries
+whenever possible, use the same toolchain the kernel was built with when building gator.ko for example when using the linaro-toolchain-binaries
 	make -C /home/username/kernel_2.6.32/ M=`pwd` ARCH=arm CROSS_COMPILE=/home/username/gcc-linaro-arm-linux-gnueabihf-4.7-2013.01-20130125_linux/bin/arm-linux-gnueabihf- modules
 If successful, a gator.ko module should be generated